Saint Verhaegen: 21st century

-Since 2001, professors and the Brussels city council sought to revitalise the ceremonial aspects of the event: Manneken Pis received a renewed costume, the puppet Woltje of the Royal Theatre Toone underwent a symbolic student baptism, and an additional prize was introduced for the student float competition.
-The parade takes place on foot and is centred on the Grand Sablon/Grote Zavel, where associations set up decorated stands and banners.
+Since 2001, professors and the Brussels City Council have sought to revitalise the ceremonial aspects of the event: Manneken Pis received a renewed costume, the puppet Woltje of the Royal Theatre Toone underwent a symbolic student baptism, and an additional prize was introduced for the student float competition.
+The parade takes place on foot and is centred on the Square du Grand Sablon/Grote Zavelsquare, where associations set up decorated stands and banners.

-Following the November 2015 Paris attacks, the city council cancelled the event for the first time since World War II.
+Following the November 2015 Paris attacks, the Brussels authorities cancelled the event for the first time since World War II.
 Many students ignored the ban, occupying the Grand Sablon and continuing the procession on foot.
 The following year, restrictions on transport trucks and alcohol were introduced, leading students to revive the historical practice of throwing flour, which traces back to a tradition of throwing eggs, flour, and water at the local Catholic bourgeoisie.
-In 2019, Saint-Verhaegen was included in the Inventory of intangible cultural heritage of the Brussels-Capital Region.
+In 2019, Saint Verhaegen was included in the inventory of intangible cultural heritage of the Brussels-Capital Region.

+Due to the COVID-19 pandemic in Belgium, the 2020 festivities were held online.
+That year, students also selected a charitable cause: during the livestreams, VUB student associations raised funds for Villa Samson at UZ Brussel, a facility where hospitalised patients can spend time with their own pets.
+In 2021, the festivities were postponed.